sameerNajjar/computer-graphics-lab/README.md

     - stone is a solid elemnt that doest interact with other elemnt
     - smoke appears when melting elemnts in interacts like lava and water , acid with other elemnt .
   - over all about 4 hours of work
+# week 11
+    no progress this week due to final exams
+# week 12